home-assistant/home-assistant.io/source/_integrations/proximity.markdown

 {% include integrations/config_flow.md %}

 <div class="note">
-The tolerance is used to calculate the direction of travel in meters (m) to filter out small GPS coordinate changes.
+When adding the **Proximity** integration, you are prompted to define the **Tolerance distance**.
+The tolerance distance is used to calculate the direction of travel in meters (m) to filter out small GPS coordinate changes.
 </div>

 ## Sensors